 The carrying amount and fair value of the non-current liabilities are as follows:

 The bond is listed on Oslo Stock Exchange.
-There have been few off-book exchanges indicating a fair value of the bond liability of about USD 360 million which does not materially deviate from the carrying amount of USD 367 million.
+There have been few off-book exchanges indicating a market value of the bond liability that do not materially deviate from the carrying amount of USD 328 million.

 Available drawing facilities